Applications must be received by 8am Tuesday 22nd February 2022

 Attendance at meetings outside of normal work hours may be required.
 Travel along the BVSC coastline and occasional overnight stays in the Eurobodalla LGA will be required.

-You will be required to use your own vehicle for work purposes and provide us with copies of comprehensive or at least Third Party Property insurance for your vehicle.
-Vehicle use will be reimbursed on a per kilometre basis at 72c/km (depending on engine capacity)
+You will be required to use your own vehicle for work purposes, including transporting upto 2 passengers an provide us with copies of comprehensive or at least Third Party Property insurance for your vehicle.
+Vehicle use will be reimbursed on a per kilometre basis at 72c/km

 1. Brief covering letter, outlining why you seek this position (1 page)